Dynamics of hyperbolic correspondences

 \begin{proof} Since any forward orbit converges exponentially fast to $\infty$ on $\hat{\mathbb{C}} - K_c,$ the corollary is a consequence of Theorems \ref{mcv} and \ref{ght}. \end{proof}

-\subsection{Sensitive dependence on initial conditions}
+\subsection{Sensitive dependence on initial conditions.}

-The Julia set $J(f)$ of a rational function $f: \hat{\mathbb{C}} \to \hat{\mathbb{C}}$ satisfies the following property: for any $U$ open set intersecting $J,$ there is $n>0$ such that In general, any mapping $g: X \to X$ from a topological space that eventually maps every open set $U$ onto the whole space, $g^n(U) = X,$ is called \emph{locally eventually onto}, or LEO.
-This property implies sensitive dependence on initial conditions, leading to a very precise characterisation of \emph{chaos}: no matter how close we choose two initial states $x_0$ and $x_1$ for the system $g,$ there will always be future states $g^n(x_0)$ and $g^n(x_1)$ which are very different.
-In any practical situation where the evaluation of $x_0$ depends on approximate data, LEO systems are unpredictable (no matter what meaning we give to the word \emph{unpredictable}).
+The Julia set $J(f)$ of a rational function $f$ satisfies the following property: for any open set $U$ intersecting $J,$ there is $n>0$ such that In general, any mapping $g: X \to X$ from a topological space that eventually maps every open set $U$ onto the whole space, $g^n(U) = X,$ is called \emph{locally eventually onto}, or LEO.
+This property implies sensitive dependence on initial conditions, leading to a very precise characterisation of \emph{chaos}.